dragoon-dranzer/RDSite/README.md

  This is an open-source project by RaddTaz and QuiteAFancyEmerald.

  For any question, contact via telegram linked on our official site.

+ Misuse of this site is considered unacceptable and none of the owners are responsible for abuse.